Lea River

 The River Lea is a steep continuous river located in the north-western region of Tasmania, Australia.

 The river has an average gradient of 27 m/km and a peak grade of 45 m/km that flows from Lake Lea to Lake Gairdner.

-The river flows during the Tasmanian winter and spring, with flow reducing over the dryer summer months.
+The river flows during the Tasmanian winter and spring, with flow reducing over the drier summer months.

 Located in a remote wilderness area, the Lea River is the site of the annual Lea Extreme Race.